How is a business divided in a divorce?

-- Assets which are excluded from the definition of matrimonial assets include gifts or inheritance which have not been improved or used for the family.
+- Assets excluded from the definition of matrimonial assets include gifts or inheritance that have not been improved or used for the family.

 How is a business or company divided in a divorce?

-If a spouse owns a company or a business, the financial matters surrounding the business are frequently an area of huge disagreements between divorcing parties.
+If a spouse owns a company or a business, the business’s financial matters are frequently an area of huge disagreements between divorcing parties.

-If the business is a matrimonial asset, then the court will take into account the value of the business when dividing matrimonial assets.
+If the business is a matrimonial asset, then the court will consider the value of the business when dividing matrimonial assets.

 Does the spouse have to sell the business?